-The City of Portland Public Works Department (PWD) contracted with the Greater Portland Council of Governments (GPCOG) to conduct this Traffic Calming Study.
+The City of Portland Department of Public Services (DPS) contracted with the Greater Portland Council of Governments (GPCOG) in 2005 to conduct this Traffic Calming Study with PACTS funds.
 The purpose of the study was to evaluate Portland's existing Traffic Calming Ordinance, inventory existing traffic calming conditions, present examples from other cities and make recommendations for improvements.